Mountain Travel and Rescue 1

 Time: Check in opens 7:00AM

-Note: Attendance at a pre-class is compulsory.
+Note: Limited Lodging available for early Arrivals on Feb 2nd in Pinecrest.
+Attendance at a pre-class is compulsory.

 The Mountain Travel & Rescue course will provide the basic information, instruction, and opportunity to travel in the winter backcountry.
 It will prepare you with the basic knowledge to skillfully and safely enjoy travel in a harsh winter mountain environment.